Jordan Lenac

-Jordan Lenac is an Australian rugby union player for Glasgow Warriors in the United Rugby Championship.
+Jordan Lenac is an Australian rugby union player who played for the Glasgow Warriors in the United Rugby Championship.
 Lenac's primary position is scrum-half.
 Lenac also represented the Ayrshire Bulls in the Scottish Super 6 competition and most recently represented AEIS Agronomia Rugby in the Campeonato Português de Rugby competition in Portugal.
+In 2024, he was the recipient of the John Eales Rugby scholarship at Bond University on the Gold Coast Australia, playing for Bond University in the Queensland Premier Grade competition.

 Rugby Union career

 Professional career

 In 2017 he played for the inaugural Under 20 Queensland Reds Super Rugby side.